microsoft/pxt/docs/extensions/getting-started.md

 ### Icon

-The editor will automatically use any ``icon.png`` file when displaying the package in the editor. **This feature only works for approved packages.**
+The editor will automatically use any ``icon.png`` file when displaying the extension in the editor. **This feature only works for approved extensions.**

 The icon should be sized with a 16:9 ratio and of at least ``184`` pixels wide.